 Regardless of the sector, a happy employee will give a positive impression of the brand to the customer.
 To reinforce this statement, below are some examples as illustrations.

 Schoenen Torfs (Torfs shoes) has been the best employer in Belgium for years in a row (companies> 500 employees).
 Shoes Torfs does nothing more and nothing less than … selling shoes, the “old-fashioned” way – mainly from a store.
 And yet this company is not only profitable, but also manages to win the sympathy of the customers and employees.
 How are they doing this?
-Schoenen Torfs positions itself as a family business and invests accordingly in its staff by organizing family activities where employees’ families are welcome.
+Schoenen Torfs positions itself as a family business success and invests accordingly in its staff by organizing family activities where employees’ families are welcome.

 Coolblue does everything they can to bring a smile on the customer’s face.
 From free exchange and “same day delivery” to customer-friendly instructional videos “how to do“.
 This requires a lot of efforts from employees.
 They guarantee that an order that arrives at 10 p.m. will be delivered anyway the following day.
 And yet you always see the Coolblue delivery person with a smile at the door.
 Why?
 Flexibility.
 In addition to many activities that the company organizes for its employees, an employee can also work in all kinds of different contracts.
 Part-time, full-time, paid employment, self-employed…